tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 ---
 layout: post
-title: "DICOM Security 101: Nmap and the Basics"
+title: "DICOM Security 101: Understanding Network Protocol Security with Nmap"
 ---

 Most people don't know that Nmap, the port scanning tool everyone and their grandma has used, actually supports DICOM.
 And not in some half-baked way — there are real NSE scripts doing real protocol-level work.
 As someone who works on medical devices, I felt the need to break down a few DICOM security concepts so you can better understand how to use the supported tooling.